ayaser123/pawsense-dashboard/QUICKSTART.md

 ## Installation

-The refactored code is already integrated.
+The code is already integrated.
 Just build and run:

 ```bash
 npm install